HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

 )
 }}

 Only 0.43% of home pages on mobile (0.48% on desktop) requested the use of the Web Push API.
 While, notably, Safari on iOS does not support the Push Notifications API, there is still wide adoption in other browsers.
-Suggesting there is still a good opportunity to progressively enhance experiences with push notifications at appropriate points in the ecommerce journey, e.g. order updates.
+Suggesting there is still a good opportunity to progressively enhance experiences with push notifications at appropriate points in the ecommerce journey, e.g., order updates.

 What's more, usage has measurably decreased since last year when 0.69% of mobile sites requested permission to send Push notifications (0.68% on desktop).